dotRP/dotRP_Docs/core/corecraft.md

 },
 ```

-> Crafting Sytax (for the lazy / automaters see after this section)
+> Crafting Syntax (for the lazy / automaters see after this section)

 ```
 ['bandage'] = { -- This must match the item name